olivierHa/puppet-influxdb/README.markdown

 ##Development

  - Support of clustering and others services
- - Tests, tests, tests ...
+ - rspec and beaker tests